 the business.

 Collective is real leverage in specific situations.
 As a supplier, it is leverage if you make a strong product and your constraint is distribution, not fulfillment.
-Getting carried by a dozen complementary stores can put your product in front of audiences you would have paid a fortune to acquire, and you keep control of quality because you ship every order.
+Getting carried by a dozen complementary stores puts your product in front of audiences you would have paid a fortune to acquire through advertising, and you keep control of quality because you ship every order.
 If you have a hero product and a fulfillment operation that can scale, this is found distribution.

 When Collective earns your attention

 As a supplier: you have a strong product, a scalable fulfillment operation, and distribution is your real constraint.
-As a retailer: you have an engaged audience, a clear adjacent category, and you want to test it without buying inventory.
-In both cases the products fit naturally with what you already do, and the margin clears your contribution threshold.
+Competitors carry similar products in places you are not.
+As a retailer: you have an engaged audience, a clear adjacent category, and you want to test it without buying inventory first.
+In both cases the products fit naturally next to what you already do, and the margin clears your contribution threshold after accounting for the operational overhead of the partnership.

 When to leave